akzfeelsbad/akzfeelsbad/README.md

 ###

-<p align="left">I'm a student at IFPE(Federal Institute of Pernambuco)-Garanhuns of Information Technology.
+<p align="left">I'm a student, currently studying Computer Science at UFAL (Federal University of Alagoas).
 In my free time I like to study and watch good movies.</p>

 ###